 2. Hybrid and Autonomous PNT Systems, or HAPS, represent a broader selection of solutions to the challenge of improving PNT capabilities.
 The aforementioned re-tasking of cellular and other networks for covering gaps in the “vision” of GPS represents a hybrid PNT.
 This is just one example; many “alternate-frequency” PNT methods can be developed for producing more accurate and consistent coverage.

 The ultimate goal at some point in the future is to have a completely autonomous PNT source within a device or vehicle that doesn’t require positioning and timing from external sources but still offers PNT at the same or higher quality than existing systems.

 Such a system is many years away, but new technology like chip-scale atomic clocks (CSACS) and micro-electro-mechanical systems internal measurement units (MEMS-IMU) offer a glimpse at how this might one day come to fruition.
 Feature mapping and visualization tech would also make this happen, but this would require a huge feature and terrain database built right into the PNT device and would have to be regularly updated with real-time information.

 Autonomous PNT may be a distant dream for now, but until then, GPS III, GBAS, and terrestrial Hybrid systems offer promising alternatives to traditional GPS for enhancing situational awareness and achieving mission success.

-At Bliley, we are proud to provide high tech RF solutions to military and civilian markets, including components that play an integral role in positioning, navigation, and timing.
-As PNT technology continues to evolve and improve, we’ll continue to be on the cutting edge of RF and navigation tech.
+At Bliley, we are proud to provide some of the most innovative GPS Disciplined Oscillator (GPSDO) technology for Assured PNT applications.
+As PNT technology continues to evolve and improve, we’ll continue to be on the cutting edge of RF and timing technology.